#**# Tracker parameters

 Breaks the current pattern, jumps to next pattern and start playing at specified position

-D16 Breaks the pattern and starts then next pattern at position $16
+D16 Breaks the pattern, and starts the next pattern at position 16

 Filter on/off